Teradata/stacki-wiki/Storage-Configuration.md

 Additionally, ``sdb`` and ``sdc`` will be configured for _backend-0-0_ as single partitions that span the entire disk.

 When you are finished editing your spreadsheet, save it as a CSV file, then copy the CSV file to your frontend.
-Then, load the CSV file onto the frontend by executing:
+Then, load the CSV file into the database on the frontend by executing:

 ```
 # stack load storage partition file=your-controller.csv